 The other aspect is the slot overlapping problem in MDST.
-Unlike single-domain DST, slot overlapping is common in MDST and these overlapping slots share the similar values.
-For example, both {\em Restaurant} and {\em Hotel} domain have a slot {\em price range} which shares the same values.
+Unlike single-domain DST, slot overlapping is common in MDST, and these overlapping slots share similar values.
+For example, both the {\em Restaurant} and {\em Hotel} domain have a slot {\em price range} that shares the same values.
 Under this condition, a generator without considering slot-specific features may mistakenly extract the value of one slot as the value of some other slot.
-To overcoming the slot overlapping problem, we introduce a slot-level context in the state generator.
+To overcome the slot overlapping problem, we introduce a slot-level context in the state generator.

 In summary, we propose a generation-based MDST model which takes into consideration of the interactive nature of dialogues and slot overlapping problem in MDST.
-The contributions of this work are as follows. \begin{itemize} \item We propose a interactive encoding method with two parallel hierarchical recurrent networks which can jointly model the in-turn dependencies and cross-turn dependencies. \item We introduce the slot-level context into the state generator to accurately generate the values for overlapping slots. \item We present a distributed copy mechanism to selectively copy words from either the historical system utterances or the historical user utterances. \end{itemize}
+The contributions of this work are as follows. \begin{itemize} \item We propose an interactive encoding method with two parallel double-layer recurrent networks which can jointly model the in-turn dependencies and cross-turn dependencies. \item We introduce the slot-level context into the state generator to accurately generate the values for overlapping slots. \item We present a distributed copy mechanism to selectively copy words from either the historical system utterances or the historical user utterances. \end{itemize}